PatrickJoannisse/blog/content/articles/promoting-accessibility.md

 ### Question 2: Can I do everything using only a keyboard?

 This one is a bit tricky because you, the person reading this, might be using your mouse all the time and not know how to use a keyboard to navigate a whole website.
-It's actually easy and is actually helpful to prevent repetitive strain injuries and will help you think better about the importance of keyboard accessibility.
+It's actually easy and reducing your mouse use can help prevent repetitive strain injuries.
+You can learn [how to browse a website using only a keyboard here](https://www.accessibility-developer-guide.com/knowledge/keyboard-only/browsing-websites/).

-Sometimes I'm booking a hotel room for a trip and I wish I could just type the date instead of clicking a bunch of time to find the dates.
-Wouldn't it be easier anyway?
+Sometimes I'm booking a hotel room for a trip and I wish I could just type the dates instead of clicking a bunch of time until I picked the right day, month and year.
+Wouldn't it be easier anyway if I could input the date?
+But I get it.
+I'm a developer too, so I understand that I probably want to make sure the dates are provided in a specific format, and having a calendar can be helpful to visually see the month and day.
+I'd have to do some real math in my head or look at a calendar anyway to see when the second Friday in September is, because that's when I want to book room.
+So having a calendar is helpful.
+But I shouldn't be forced to use a mouse and it would befinitely be nicer to be able to input the date directly.

-### Question 3:
+### Question 3: Can I actually read this?

+This question has many facets.
+The first one is can I, at a quick glance, find where the content I care about starts and end on a page?
+Imagine if you were looking for a recipe and instead of having a simple section with a list of ingredients and measurements, you had to read through paragraphs and parse the instructions.
+How frustrating.
+I'm in the middle of mixing the eggs and now you're telling me I was supposed to seperate them first?

+Another example is using abbreviations or unusual phrases or idioms.
+Anyone who joined a new team will know how disorienting it is when you have to learn dozens of new abbreviations.
+How about relearning some too while we're at it?
+I used to work at an agency and during the project, my team lead said the PMO needed to be notified about the progress of our sprint.
+I mean, I knew this project was important for Canadians, but I had no idea the Prime Minister's Office needed to be updated on it.
+My boss had a good laugh and corrected me.
+She meant the project management office.

+### Question 4: Can I use this on mobile?

+The majority (insert source) of content today is consumed on a mobile device.